 To show you where your point of impact is before adjustments you may need to add another piece of tinfoil to show where that is as you won’t see your bullet holes through your thermal but you could make them based on observations made through a spotting scope or with the advice of a spotter who can help you get your rifle and scope zeroed.

-Top 7 Thermal Scope On The Market Reviews
+Top 7 Best Thermal Scope On The Market Reviews

 When it comes to thermal optics, there aren’t many companies to choose from, nowhere near as many as standard optics and not even as many as standard night vision either.